Personal identity: Bodily substance

-One concept of personal persistence over time is simply to have continuous bodily existence.
-However, as the Ship of Theseus problem illustrates, even for inanimate objects there are difficulties in determining whether one physical body at one time is the same thing as a physical body at another time.
-With humans, over time our bodies age and grow, losing and gaining matter, and over-sufficient years will not consist of most of the matter they once consisted of.
+One way to explain how persons persist over time is to say that identity consists in physical or bodily continuity.
+However, there are problems with this view.
+As the Ship of Theseus thought experiment illustrates, even for inanimate objects there are difficulties in determining whether one physical body at one time is the same thing as a physical body at another time.
+With humans, over time our bodies age and grow, losing and gaining matter, and over sufficient years will not consist of most of the matter they once consisted of.
 It is thus problematic to ground the persistence of personal identity over time in the continuous existence of our bodies.
-Nevertheless, this approach has its supporters who define humans as a biological organism and asserts the proposition that a psychological relation is not necessary for personal continuity.
+Nevertheless, this approach has its supporters, who define humans as biological organisms.
+They assert the proposition that a psychological relation is not necessary for personal continuity.
 This personal identity ontology assumes the relational theory of life-sustaining processes instead of bodily continuity.

-The teletransportation problem of Derek Parfit is designed to bring out intuitions about corporeal continuity.
-This thought experiment discusses cases in which a person is teleported from Earth to Mars.
-Ultimately, the inability to specify where on a spectrum does the transmitted person stop being identical to the initial person on Earth appears to show that having a numerically identical physical body is not the criterion for personal identity.
+The teletransportation problem proposed by Derek Parfit is designed to bring out intuitions about corporeal continuity.
+The thought experiment discusses cases in which a person is teleported from Earth to Mars.
+Ultimately, the inability to specify where on a spectrum the transmitted person stops being identical to the initial person on Earth appears to show that having a numerically identical physical body is not the criterion for personal identity.

+Christian List has argued against physicalist conceptions of consciousness and personal identity on the basis of how first-personal facts relate to third-personal facts.
+He argues that first-personal facts cannot supervene on third-personal facts, and that this refutes not only physicalism, but also most forms of dualism with purely third-personal metaphysics.
+List also argues that there exists a "quadrilemma" for theories of consciousness.
+He claims that at most three of the following metaphysical claims can be true: 'first-person realism', 'non-solipsism', 'non-fragmentation', and 'one world' – and thus at least one of these four must be false.
+List has proposed a model he calls the "many-worlds theory of consciousness" in order to reconcile the subjective nature of consciousness without lapsing into solipsism.